United Arab Emirates

 Citizenship & nationality

-The UAE does not offer a single “universal remote visa” in 2026 — you pick a pathway (employment, freelance permit, investor, etc.) and each has sponsor or free-zone mechanics.
-Most nationalities can qualify on paper, but security screening and prior GCC immigration history matter in practice.
+The UAE does not have one universal remote visa in 2026.
+You choose a path (employment, freelance permit, investor, and others).
+Each has sponsor or free-zone steps.
+Most nationalities can qualify on paper, but security checks and past GCC immigration history matter.

-• Prior overstays, bounced cheques, or labour bans in any GCC state can block new residence even with high income.
+• Past overstays, bounced cheques, or work bans in any GCC country can block new residence even with high income.

-• Israeli passport holders and dual-nationals should confirm current entry and stamping policies separately from residence marketing materials.
+• Israeli passport holders and dual nationals should confirm current entry and stamp rules apart from marketing pages.

-• Sponsor companies and free zones change quotas annually — availability is as important as nationality.
+• Sponsor companies and free zones change quotas each year.
+Open slots matter as much as nationality.

 Best for